QuinnHLIU/Leverage-Cycle-General-Equilibrium-Model/README.md

 # Leverage-Cycle-General-Equilibrium-Model
 example code for leverage cycle models

 The project firstly consists several slides briefly introducing the collateral equilibrium model by Fostel and Geanakoplos (2008, 2012).
-The code folder consists sample matlab function to showcase the basic idea.
+The code folder consists sample matlab function to showcase some numerical examples to fix idea.

 ## Section 1.
 The Leverage Economy and Concept of Collateral Equilibrium